opnfv/armband/docs/configguide/installerconfig.rst

 Retrieving the ISO image
 ^^^^^^^^^^^^^^^^^^^^^^^^
-First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Brahmaputra release can be found at *Reference: 2*
+First of all, the Fuel deployment ISO image needs to be retrieved, the Fuel .iso image of the Colorado release can be found at *Reference: 2*

 Alternatively, you may build the .iso from source by cloning the opnfv/fuel git repository.
 Detailed instructions on how to build